-This is why it’s important to use ear plugs–to ensure that your ears are protected from these noises and save yourself from experiencing hearing loss.
-However, there are also a number of other uses for ear plugs that could help in everyday life.
+This is why it’s important to use earplugs–to ensure that your ears are protected from these noises and save yourself from experiencing hearing loss.
+However, there are also several other uses for earplugs that could help in everyday life.

-If you’ve ever had trouble sleeping, then ear plugs could be the solution.
-Whether it’s a noisy dorm room or your bedroom being close to a busy main road, ear plugs can help you block out noises and help you focus on sleeping.
+If you’ve ever had trouble sleeping, then earplugs could be the solution.
+Whether it’s a noisy dorm room or your bedroom is close to a busy main road, earplugs for sleeping can help you block out noises and help you focus on sleeping.

-There are also some ear plugs that double as earphones, meaning you can play relaxing sounds to help you fall asleep more easily in addition to blocking out noises.
+Some earplugs double as earphones, meaning you can play relaxing sounds to help you fall asleep more easily, in addition to blocking out noises.
 They’re also great for helping you fall asleep on long train journeys or flights.

-If you work on a construction site or in a busy kitchen, then it’s important to use ear plugs at certain times, such as when you operate loud machinery.
+If you work on a construction site or in a busy kitchen, it’s important to use earplugs for work at certain times, such as when you operate loud machinery.
 However, it’s also important to take them off so you can listen to your surroundings.

-Ear plugs are small, easy to carry around and you can take them out whenever they’re needed.
-This makes them the perfect travel companion for when you’re exposed to loud noises during a commute to work or if you’re a frequent flyer, earplugs for flying are little lifesavers!
+Earplugs are small and easy to carry around, and you can take them out whenever they’re needed.
+This makes them the perfect travel companion for when you’re exposed to loud noises during a commute to work.
+If you’re a frequent flyer, earplugs for flying are little lifesavers!

-A common concern for swimmers is swimmer’s ear, an infection that occurs when water is trapped in the ears.
-Typically, swimmers will use an ear dryer to get rid of the water after swimming, but they can also wear ear plugs.
+A common concern for swimmers is the swimmer’s ear, an infection that occurs when water is trapped in the ears.
+Typically, swimmers will use an ear dryer to get rid of the water after swimming, but they can also wear earplugs.

-This also helps anyone with pressure equalization tubes or a perforated ear drum, and reduces the risk of an ear infection.
-If you’re required to swim in dirty or cold water, then ear plugs can also help.
+This also helps anyone with pressure equalization tubes or a perforated eardrum and reduces an ear infection risk.
+If you’re required to swim in dirty or cold water, then earplugs for swimming can also help.

 If you’re attending a concert, you’ll need earplugs for protection from loud music, or if your work exposes you to loud music, such as working as a DJ, Barman, Promotions, Sound Technician, etc., then you’ll benefit from earplugs for musicians.
-It’s important to wear ear plugs to keep the noise levels down.
+It’s important to wear earplugs to keep the noise levels down.

-Children can also benefit from ear plugs if you’re worried about the noises they’re exposed to.
-However, it’s often better for kids to wear ear muffs instead because they’re safer to use and still provide fantastic noise reduction.
+Children can also benefit from earplugs if they’re worried about the noises they’re exposed to.
+However, it’s often better for kids to wear earmuffs instead because they’re safer to use and still provide fantastic noise reduction.